What is Posture?

 Bad posture is an undesirable alignment of body parts.
 It is undesirable because it requires our myo-fascia to maintain static positions that are outside their optimal length, resulting in less than optimal movement.

 In the example, this person’s myo-fascia in the back are overly lengthened, and the myo-fascia in the front are excessively shortened, resulting in a forward slump.
-This reduces the function of all the muscles involved and leaves the individual more susceptible to injury.
+This reduces the function of all the muscles involved and leaves the individual more susceptible to RA related inflammation and joint pain.

 What is good posture?

 Good posture is a desirable alignment of body parts that allow our myo-fascia to rest at their optimal length.
 In the example, the length-tension relationship between the myo-fascia in the front and back is balanced.
-This improves the function of all the muscles involved, making this individual more resilient to the forces of gravity and the world around them.
+This improves the function of all the muscles involved, making this individual less susceptible to RA related inflammation and joint pain.